mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Inspection: The characters are inspected by one of the prison staff.
 Roll 1d6 to determine the nature of the inspection.

-1. ...sent to the medical centre for testing for a week.
+1. ...sent to the medical center for testing for a week.
 2. ...interviewed by the prison psychologist.
 3. ...given a new aptitude test by the vocational counsellor.
 4. ...brought to confession by the prison chaplain.